 - The Trope Namer and Trope Maker (if not Ur-Example) is the crab-like impregnator from Alien.
 Many later examples are homages.

 - The dreamcrabs in the Doctor Who episode "Last Christmas" attach themselves to their victims' faces and slowly eat their brains, while trapping them in dreams.
-One of the crew even lampshades the situation as being right out of Alien.
+One of the crew even lampshades the situation as being right out of Alien, which is justified with The Reveal that one of them was actually watching the movie when the dreamcrabs put them into the dream.

 The Doctor: There's a horror movie called Alien?
 That's really offensive.
 No wonder everyone keeps invading you.